GravityKit/GravityExport-Lite/readme.txt

 * Enhancement: moved away from deprecated PhpExcel to PhpSpreadsheet (Thanks @ravloony).
 * Enhancement: composer.json update to wordpress-plugin for easier installation with bedrock.
 * Enhancement: Metadata now uses GFExport to get all metadata; so a row now has all metadata.
 Can still be disabled.
 * Feature: New ListField transformer.
-Splits list fields into it's own excel columns, with newline-seperated values per column.
+Splits list fields into it's own excel columns, with newline-separate values per column.
 * Feature: New meta fields transformer.
 Special filter hooks for meta fields with `gfexcel_meta_value`.
 * Feature: New meta subfield transformer for `date_created`.
-Use `gfexcel_meta_date_created_seperated` to split date and time in 2 columns.
+Use `gfexcel_meta_date_created_separated` to split date and time in 2 columns.
 * Bugfix: Plugin hooks later, so filters also work on bulk-download files.

 = 1.2.3 =